 Here are practical actions which you can take:

 - Work out the extent of the pressure – based on the estimated impact of lost sales and other disruption, how much additional borrowing are you likely to need?
 See manage your cashflow.

 - Create a business plan that shows how the business will trade its way back to a healthy position.
+See tailor your business plan to secure funding.
 Consider any actions you could take with respect to staff such as flexible working, reduced opening hours or short-time working.

 - Once you have an idea of how much additional money you will need, call your existing finance provider – a bank or another lender.
 The sooner you approach them the better.
 If you have an existing loan or asset purchase (for example a lease or HP agreement), you could ask for a repayment holiday.
 You may also need a new or increased overdraft facility.
 The better your business plan, the more likely you are to be successful.
 See borrowing finance for your business.